seldonian-framework/Tutorials/_tutorials/fair_loans_tutorial.md

 <p>

 The way Fairlearn handles sensitive columns is different than way we handle them in the Seldonian Engine library.
-In the Engine, we one-hot encode sensitive columns.
+In the engine, we one-hot encode sensitive columns.
 In Fairlearn, they integer encode.
-This is why we have two columns, M and F, in the dataset used for the Engine, whereas they would have one for defining the sex.
+This is why we have two columns, M and F, in the dataset used for the engine, whereas they would have one for defining the sex.
 It turns out that our M column encodes both sexes since it is binary-valued (0=female, 1=male), so we can just tell Fairlearn to use the "M" column.

 {% highlight python %}
     ######################